Rokiis1/roadmap/QA/README.md

 **Key Concepts:**

-- **Objectives**: Define testing goals and expectations.
+- **Objectives:** Define testing goals and expectations.

-- **Scope**: Specify what will be tested and what won't.
+- **Scope:** Specify what will be tested and what won't.

-- **Test Strategy**: Decide on test levels, types, techniques, and environments.
+- **Test Strategy:** Decide on test levels, types, techniques, and environments.

-- **Test Schedule**: Allocate timeframes for testing activities.
+- **Test Schedule:** Allocate timeframes for testing activities.

-- **Risk Assessment**: Identify potential risks and mitigation strategies.
+- **Risk Assessment:** Identify potential risks and mitigation strategies.

 **Resources:**